It’s Wednesday night , so this series continues.

 I really, really, really hate it.
 A lot.
 If I ever have a cold, or a muscle ache, or anything of the like, invariably someone around me asks if I’ve taken medicine.
 Why would I?
 I’d rather just power through.

 I always thought I was very polite, and possibly even somewhat quiet about this fact.
-But every single time I met a doctor on my case in the hospital – or even now, if I go to a doctor for any reason – the first thing a doctor does as he or she looks up from my chart is say, “So, you really don’t like medicine, huh?”
+But every time I met a doctor on my case in the hospital (or even now, if I go to a doctor for any reason), the first thing a doctor does, as she looks up from my chart, is say, “So, you really don’t like medicine, huh?”

 It probably says I’m a troublemaker in my chart, doesn’t it?

 Anyway, the doctors at Tufts gave me a prescription for beta blockers.
-I reluctantly, begrudgingly got it filled, and started taking pills daily (maybe multiple times a day, actually?).
-Doctors kept stressing that this was my heart, and my life and everything.
+I reluctantly, begrudgingly got it filled, and started taking pills daily (maybe multiple times a day?).
+Doctors kept stressing that this was my heart, and my life, and everything.
 They made it sound super serious.
 Fine.
 I’ll take your medicine so that I can live.
 Or whatever.

-I returned to school Thursday (the day after I got out of the hospital).
-It was so weird going back to that class.
-The last time everyone had seen me, I had been walking out with paramedics (after making a huge interruption by passing out and all).
+I returned to school that Thursday.
+It was so weird going back.
+The last time everyone had seen me, I’d been walking out with paramedics.

 I didn’t know what to say when I came back.
 I tried to apologize for the big interruption (and possibly startling people), but it’s hard to make that sound sincere (even though it was).
 I tried to make light of it, but I’m sure my jokes were awkward.
-(I don’t remember at all what I said, or I’d tell my awkward jokes to you.
-It wasn’t like I was doing stand up or anything.
-I was just trying to make light of the situation.)
+I don’t remember what I said, or I’d tell you my awkward jokes.
+(It wasn’t like I was doing stand up or anything.)

 But how can you not be?
 Everyone else was talking about it.
-So, I wanted to feel as though I was a part of the trending topic at school – which was especially weird, because I was part of it!
-After all, the story revolved around me – which is actually not what I wanted.
+I wanted to feel as though I was a part of the trending topic at school – which was especially weird, because I was part of it!
+After all, the story revolved around me, which is not what I wanted…

-Of course more people just got “I’m fine.”
-The longer explanatory version was only for very close friends or super curious people.
+Of course, many people just got “I’m fine.”
+The longer explanatory version was mainly for close friends or super curious people.